 Fall and Winter Swimming

-In Chandler: There are two aquatic centers, Hamilton (Southwest Chandler) and Mesquite (Southeast Chandler) that offer year-round lap swimming mornings and evenings.
+- Chandler: There are two aquatic centers, Hamilton (Southwest Chandler) and Mesquite (Southeast Chandler) that offer year-round lap swimming mornings and evenings.
 They are outdoors, but the water is heated.
-Find these pools on a map and get the details about hours and fees.

-In Tempe: The Kiwanis Wave Pool (closed for renovation until January 2019) is an indoor heated pool with a 6-lane lap pool.
-Find this pool on a map and get the details about hours and fees.
+- Tempe: The Kiwanis Wave Pool (closed for renovation until January 2019) is an indoor heated pool with a 6-lane lap pool.

-In Mesa: The Kino Aquatic Center (Central Mesa) offers lap swimming, as does Skyline (East Mesa).
-Find these pools on a map and get the details about hours and fees.
+- Mesa: The Kino Aquatic Center (Central Mesa) offers lap swimming, as does Skyline (East Mesa).

-In Scottsdale: There are three pools that are open in the fall and winter.
+- Scottsdale: There are three pools that are open in the fall and winter.
 They are the Cactus Aquatic & Fitness Center (North Central Scottsdale), the Eldorado Aquatic & Fitness Center (South Scottsdale) and the McDowell Mountain Ranch Aquatic & Fitness Center (North Scottsdale).
-Find these pools on a map and get the details about hours and fees.

-- As far as I know, all the municipal facilities allow nonresidents to swim, but the fee is usually higher.
+- All the municipal facilities allow nonresidents to swim, but the fee is usually higher.
 All of them have daily rates and sometimes you can buy passes for longer periods of time.

 - The only indoor public swimming pool in the Greater Phoenix area is in Tempe at Kiwanis Park.
 If it's an indoor pool that you require, and Tempe is not convenient, you'll probably have to join a private club.